johnabhi9514/FIND-FAIR-MARKET-VALUE-FOR-ANY-CARS-BIKE-LAPTOPS/README.md

 Using Regression model to predict the fair second hand price of your car, Bike, Laptop.

-User need to fill form for predicting price.
+User need to fill form for predict price.

 ![Screenshot](Screenshot1.png)